grantcarthew/start-prototype/docs/cli/start-config-role.md

 **Behavior:**

-Removes `[system_prompt]` section from the selected config file.
-After removal, agents will run without system prompts (or use global if removing from local).
+Removes a `[roles.<name>]` section from the selected config file.
+You'll be prompted to select which role to remove.

 **Interactive flow:**